 To keep them tasting fresh, wrap them in parchment paper and store in a freezer bag or another protective covering.
 They will lose freshness with time, so try to use them relatively soon.

 - Preheat a waffle cone iron or pizzelle iron.

 - Combine all of the ingredients together until well combined

 - Spoon a small amount of the mix onto the hot iron, and close.
-I used a heaping soup spoon full of the mixture, and that was perfect for a larger sized cone.
+I used a heaping 1/4 cup measuring cup full of the mixture for larger sized cones and bowls.
 Experiment with your iron, to see how much to use for the size cones you want to make.

 - Close the iron and wait at least a minute or two before opening it to peek at how your cones are looking.

 - After a couple of minutes, open the iron and check for doneness.
 Keep cooking the waffle until it starts to brown.
 If you remove it from the iron too soon, the cone will not hold its shape.